 - Endorphins: In their chemical structure, endorphins resemble opiates and have pain-relieving properties.

 - GABA: This is “an inhibitory molecule that slows down the firing of neurons and creates a sense of calmness.”
-It’s released through pursuits such as yoga and meditation.
+It’s released through activities like yoga and meditation.

-- Serotonin: Among the many roles that this neurochemical plays is that it helps build confidence.
+- Serotonin: Confidence-building is among the many roles that this neurochemical plays.
 “Ultimately, the link between higher serotonin and a lack of rejection sensitivity allows people to put themselves in situations that will bolster self-esteem, increase feelings of worthiness and create a sense of belonging,” according to Psychology Today

 - Adrenaline: Known for its energy-boosting properties, adrenaline plays a big role in the flight-or-fight response.
 A surge of adrenaline makes you feel exhilarated and alive.

-- Consuming cannabis: If you’re considering the neurochemical basis for happiness and well-being, then one obvious way to achieve this is with cannabis and its connection to the (ECS).
+If you’re considering the neurochemical basis for happiness and well-being, then one obvious way to achieve this is with cannabis and its connection to the endocannabinoid system (ECS).
 As noted above, anandamide is the bliss molecule—and it has a connection to the plant.

 Tetrahydrocannabinol (THC) in marijuana shares a similar chemical structure to anandamide and works on the same CB1 receptor, creating feelings of joy, euphoria and happiness.
 It also serves to boost the body’s internally produced anandamide.